cdmx-in/wappler_ac_selectv2/README.md

 - **Description:** This attribute allows you to choose a theme for the Select2 component, giving you control over its visual appearance.
 - **Values:**
   - Default: Default theme
+  - Classic: Select2 Classic theme
   - Bootstrap-5: Bootstrap 5 theme
+  - Custom: Custom theme (Should be included in layout with .select2-container--custom in the css)

 ### `Width`
 - **Description:** This attribute allows you to set the width of the Select2 component, giving you control over its visual appearance.